hyperledger/indy-hipe/text/peer-relationship-protocol/README.md

 ![hub-wise relationship](hub-wise.png)

-Because hub-oriented groups can be re-analyzed as pairwise, we do not cover them explicitly below.
+We do not cover hub-and-spoke groups explicitly below.
+They are compatible with this HIPE, if reanalyzed as pairwise.
+Otherwise, the protocol may need adaptation.

 ##### Defining a peer protocol